- What are the benefits of Medical Devices Integration Software?

 Looking closer at this example, EMR software is seen as a big step in the future of the medical documentation system.
 However, just yet EMR is only gaining its popularity in the medical sphere and there are lots of issues to be covered and explained to the general public and medical specialists in particular.

 One of the questions that need to be discussed is how can an EMR system be implemented into already existing hospital infrastructure?
 How will hospitals benefit from it?
 How to integrate medical devices with EMR?
-The last issue should be highlighted and explained in the first place, since integrating medical devices with the hospital network is the hardest but the most valuable element in the medical technology implementation.
+The last issue should be highlighted and explained in the first place, since integrating medical devices with the hospital network is the hardest but the most valuable element in medical technology implementation.

 What are the benefits of Medical Devices Integration Software?